y-scope/spider/docs/quick-start.md

 build/spider/src/spider/spider_worker \
         --storage_url \
         "jdbc:mariadb://localhost:3306/spider-storage?user=spider&password=password" \
-        --port 6000
+        --host "127.0.0.1" \
+        --libs "build/libtasks.so"
 ```

 NOTE:

-If you used a different set of arguments to set up the storage backend, ensure you update the
+* If you used a different set of arguments to set up the storage backend, ensure you update the
   `storage_url` argument in the command.
+* In production, change the host to the real IP address of the machine running the worker.
+* You can specify multiple task libraries to load.
+The task libraries must be built with linkage
+  to the Spider client library.

 > [!TIP]
 > You can start multiple workers to increase the number of concurrent tasks that can be run on the